mhfortuna/rest-api-intro-workshop/README.md

 ### Step-By-Step

-- If you get stuck you can find the answers in the `01-base-intro-solution` branch
+- If you get stuck you can find the answers in the `02-jwt-pagination-solution` branch
 - Try not to peek at the solutions and solve them with your pair programming partner
-- To finish this part you have 20-30 minutes
+- To finish this part you have 25-30 minutes

-### 1. Create the movie CRUD controllers in the `/src/routes/movie-controller.js` file
+### 1. Implement an authorization controller in the `/src/routes/auth-controller.js` file

-### 2. Create the movie CRUD routes in the `/src/routes/movie-routes.js` file
+### 2. Implement an auth-middleware for token verification, in the `/src/middlewares/auth-middleware.js` file

 ## Author <!-- omit in toc -->